Back to works

 2016

-Mirror Worlds is a sculptural light installation consisting of a Japanese magic mirror (Makyo) with a solar map with the coordinates of our solar system in its galaxy hidden inside the surface, mounted on a purpose made metal tripod.
-The coordinates are only revealed when the mirror is lit by direct sunlight, within the reflection of the light on the wall.
-The installation refers to the use of heliographs for signalling to reveal your coordinates or to ask for help and rescue.
-The work links different historical and contemporary ideas on how to message intelligent alien civilisations (METI), and intertwines techniques and knowledge from different cultures and temporalities.
-Similar to the fact that it could take millennia before we hear back from a possible civilisation after sending a message, Mirror Worlds mixes up different forms of METI technologies from large periods of time.
+Mirror Worlds is a sculptural light installation consisting of a Japanese magic mirror (Makyo) with a solar map with the coordinates of our solar system in its galaxy hidden inside the surface, mounted on a purpose-made metal tripod.
+The coordinates are only revealed when the mirror is lit by direct sunlight within the reflection of the light on the wall.
+The installation refers to the use of heliographs for signaling to reveal your coordinates or to ask for help and rescue.
+The work links different historical and contemporary ideas on how to message intelligent alien civilizations (METI) and intertwines techniques and knowledge from different cultures and temporalities.
+Similar to the fact that it could take millennia before we hear back from a possible civilization after sending a message, Mirror Worlds mixes up different forms of METI technologies from large periods of time.

-The core tension in the discussion around METI is often focused on the idea that revealing our coordinates could be a dangerous thing to do, since we don’t know who will intercept them.
+The core tension in the discussion around METI is often focused on the idea that revealing our coordinates could be a dangerous thing to do since we don’t know who will intercept them.
 The work reflects on this complexity and is a contemporary form of ‘worshipping’ our unique coordinates with our sun as a point of orientation.
-Like the magic mirror has functioned both for the worshipping of a higher form of intelligence or a Sun god as well as a way to hide peoples symbols of belief (like as it was used by censored Christians in early centuries in Japan) this work will both be able to reveal and hide our coordinates, but above all reflect our own mirror image when looking closer for a sign of an alien civilisation.
+Like the magic mirror has functioned both for the worshipping of a higher form of intelligence or a Sun god as well as a way to hide people’s symbols of belief (like as it was used by censored Christians in early centuries in Japan), this work will both be able to reveal and hide our coordinates, but above all reflect our mirror image when looking closer for a sign of an alien civilization.

 Magic Mirror produced by: Akihisa Yamamoto (Kyoto, JP)